wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-db.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: Learn how the Wazuh core uses list-based databases to store information related to agent keys, and FIM/Rootcheck event data.
+  :description: Learn how the Wazuh core uses list-based databases to store information related to agent keys, and FIM/Rootcheck event data in this section.

 .. _wazuh-db: